 Turmeric is a principle herb in Ayurveda (India's ancient holistic health system).
 Turmeric is believed to cleanse the blood, maintain healthy skin, assists the nervous system, helps the body absorb vitamins & minerals, purges wastes & builds healthy blood.
 Turmeric may benefit the circulatory system & a woman's reproductive system.
 Turmeric is believed to keep eyes healthy, boost the immune system, reduce inflammation, support the liver, balance blood sugar, help maintain normal cholesterol levels & more!

 Ready to make some delicious turmeric milk?
-You can use fresh organic milk, coconut milk or your own homemade nut milk.
-We don't recommend store bought milk alternatives due to all of the additives - including the certified organic brands!
+You can use fresh organic grass fed whole milk, organic coconut milk (best choice), organic oat milk, or your own homemade nut milk or Malk.
+I don't recommend any store bought milk alternatives due to all of the additives - including the certified organic brands other than Malk & Oatsome.
 You want to be healthy right?
 If you don't have all the ingredients on hand, we have provided links to each ingredient so that you may order them without having to search all over the internet.

 1/4 C Turmeric Root Powder

 1 TSP Ashwagandha Powder (optional, do not use if you have autoimmune disease)

 1 C Milk, Coconut Milk, or Homemade Dairy Alternative

 1 TBSP Coconut Oil or MCT Oil

 Honey or Maple Syrup to taste